Valquest/Aura/README.md

 After you finish adding data for testing, you may return to site, and you should see bubbles with device names.
 Clicking on a bubble will take you to a device page, where you can interact or observe DeviceAction that you have created.
 Clicking a button will update UI with jacascript and call the endpoint asyncronously.

 You can check sensor data for any DeviceAction that you created with type "sensor" and for which you hace added Stat instances.
 Each instance is a single line of data, so you need to add multiple to see more.
 In Device page sensor container you can see only last 10 data points.

+## Additional comments
+This project uses Python Django, templating, CSS, HTML, JavaScript (with async calls), is unique from other projects shown in this course.

+I really liked the course, found it easier to navigate than CS50 course, which I took a while ago.
+I know this project is not accepted as completed yet, just wanted to share my appretiation for the course team.
+Thank you.